Scroll Top

 Yom Kippur is a powerful time for transformation.
 Join us as we explore how Jewish tradition teaches that moments of brokenness can actually create space for new possibilities and profound growth.

-YOUTH SERVICE (Beit T’fillah)
+TOT SERVICE (Beit T’Fillah)

 This is a relaxing, lighthearted, interactive, High Holy Day program for tots and their families.
 Enjoy singing, stories, movement and more.
 Grandparents welcome too!